14 December 2012

 The European Court complaint – yet to be allocated an application number – follows an almost four-year legal battle in Russia.
 Practitioners turned to the ECtHR once their April 2012 Russian cassation appeal failed to overturn a local ruling upholding the addition of four Falun Gong texts to the Federal List of Extremist Materials, Sinitsyn told Forum 18.

 The four titles are on the Federal List at Nos.
 296-299.
 All were ruled "extremist" by Krasnodar's Pervomaisky District Court on 27 October 2011 and confirmed as such by Krasnodar Regional Court on 22 December 2011.
-The four are Russian translations of "Zhuan Falun" by Falun Gong founder Li Hongzhi, "Report into Allegations of Organ Harvesting of Falun Gong Practitioners in China" by David Matas and David Kilgour, "Falun Dafa Around the World" and "Global Human Rights Torch Relay".
+The four are Russian translations of "Zhuan Falun" (Turning the Law Wheel) by Falun Gong founder Li Hongzhi, "Report into Allegations of Organ Harvesting of Falun Gong Practitioners in China" by David Matas and David Kilgour, "Falun Dafa Around the World" and "Global Human Rights Torch Relay".

 "Zhuan Falun" is a core text for Falun Gong practitioners.
 Dated January 2006, it consists of nine lectures in which Li Hongzhi emphasises that Truth, Compassion and Endurance are essential qualities for spiritual progress: "We can only advise people (..) to value virtues, do good deeds, and be kind.
 One should conduct oneself this way in everything and under all circumstances."